How to use route diagnostics

 - Finish with Fatigue impact vs distance.

-That order moves from whole-route summary to terrain shape to effort demand to accumulated burden.
+That order moves from route summary to terrain shape to route cost to accumulated burden.

 What route diagnostics are best at